shmuelpro/react-reserver/example/docs/basic.md

             style={{ ...getPosition(bar.row, bar.column, bar.dimension) }} /> })
         }
 ```

 The children of the Reserver component are an array of the component Bar.

-**getPosition** is a helper function that takes the row,column and dimension and calculates the absolute position (top and left) of the bar and passes it into style.
+[getPosition](/docs/helpers#getposition) is a helper function that takes the row, column and dimension and calculates the absolute position (top and left) of the bar and passes it into style.

+[cellClassName](/docs/reserver#cellclassname) is the className that is passed to all cells. by default it is empty so if you dont add a style it will be invisible

 Thats it!
 Thats the most basic code that allows you to run the example.